yastn/yastn/docs/source/theory/mps/basics.rst

 Algorithms
 ----------

-`Density matrix renormalisation group` (:ref:`theory/mps/algorithms:DMRG`) is an algorithm which seach for the MPS which extremize the expectation value for hermitian MPO, which is usually the Hamiltonian (operator for energy of the system).
+`Density matrix renormalisation group` (:ref:`theory/mps/algorithms:DMRG`) is an algorithm which seach for the MPS which extremize the expectation value for hermitian operator written as MPO, which is usually the Hamiltonian (operator for energy of the system).

 `Time-dependent variational principle` (:ref:`theory/mps/algorithms:TDVP`) allows for the evolution of a state :math:`\Psi` under a Hamiltonian :math:`\hat H`.
-The state after an evolution over time `t` changes the state to :math:`\Psi(t)=e^{- i t \hat H} \Psi`, where :math:`i` an imaginary number. `YAMPS` allows to perform TDVP for any MPS under hermitian MPO for a time `t` which in general can be complex.
+The state after an evolution over time `t` changes the state to :math:`\Psi(t)=e^{- i t \hat H} \Psi`, where :math:`i` an imaginary number.
+`YAMPS` allows to perform TDVP for any MPS under MPO for a time `t` which in general can be complex.

 Measurements